 Cascais and the Tagus.

-31 Portuguese boats in the global fleet, across 31 distinct classes — no one-design centre of gravity, an owner-project club culture, a BALANCECORE-led archetype signature, and a pair of Atlantic racing waters that stretch from the sheltered Tagus estuary to the exposed swell off the Peninsula.
+49 Portuguese boats in the global fleet — a small national fleet with a stiff-platform tilt at the top, a Farr-anchored drawing-board signature, and a pair of Atlantic racing waters that stretch from the sheltered Tagus estuary to the exposed swell off the Peninsula.

 boats